DatSwissGuy/marvel-app/README.md

 ## DONT'S
 Don't use this app for production!
 It's for educational purposes only!

-One of the many reasons is the missing copyright annotations (which Marvel demands if you publish something which makes use of their API) and besides that, the access token from the backend is saved in local storage, which is a really bad practice!
+One of the many reasons is the missing copyright annotations (which Marvel demands if you publish something which makes use of their API).
-Also: anti-patterns ☹️